tudelft3d/val3dity/README.md

 See the [FAQ for the web application](http://geovalidation.bk.tudelft.nl/val3dity/faq) for more details.

-# Configurations
+## Options for validating

-It is possible to define some tolerances for the planarity of surfaces with the flag `--planarity_n 0.1` which would mean that the points representing a surface should be at a maximum distance of 0.1m (or units, val3dity doesn't reproject or perform any change to the input coordinates) to a plane fitted with least-square adjustment to the points.
+It is possible to define some tolerances for the planarity of surfaces with the flag `--planarity_n 0.1` which would mean that the points representing a surface should be at a maximum distance of 0.1m (or units, val3dity doesn't reproject the input coordinates) to a plane fitted with least-square adjustment to the points.

 Similarly, the input points in a GML files are snapped together using a tolerance, which can be changed with `--snap_tolerance XX`.

-# Error reported
+## Error reported

 (a description of each error is available [here](https://github.com/tudelft3d/val3dity/blob/master/errors_description/errors_description.md))

-## Ring level
+### Ring level

   * 101: TOO_FEW_POINTS
   * 102: CONSECUTIVE_POINTS_SAME